dwaite/connect/openid-connect-4-identity-assurance/representation.md

 * "Physical In-Person Proofing (courier)"
 * "Supervised remote In-Person Proofing"

 `organization`: CONDITIONALLY REQUIRED.
-String denoting the organization which performed the verification on behalf of the organisation denoted in the enclosing `verification` element.
-Can be omitted if this is the same organisation as in the enclosing `verification` element.
+String denoting the organization which performed the verification on behalf of the OP.
+Can be omitted if this is the OP itself.

 `agent`: OPTIONAL.
 Agent (person) who conducted the verification.
 The agent may be identified by Name or an identifier which can be resolved into the agent’s name during an audit.